bashakg404/harsha/Collections/readMe.txt

 means then also List is a way to go.

 ->ArrayList and Vector classes implements RandomAccess interface so that any random element we can access with the same speed.
-Hence ArrayList is the best choice of "retrival operation".
+Hence ArrayList is the best choice of "retrieval operation".

 ->Arraylist is not synchronized.